-- If you take insulin, consider using an insulin pump.
+- If you take insulin, think about using an insulin pump.

-- Try planning a week's worth of your at-work lunches at a time, so you avoid the snack machine or the nearby fast food restaurant.
+- Try planning a week's worth of at-work lunches at a time.
+This can help you avoid the snack machine or nearby fast food restaurants.

 - Some jobs make it hard to take a snack break.
 Keep something in your pocket, like a small bag of dried fruit or unsalted nuts or a fruit-and-nut bar.

-- At work, take a walk during your breaks.
+- Take a walk during your breaks at work.
 If you work at a desk, do stretches in front of your computer.

 - Use your commute to do some extra walking.
 Park several blocks away, or get off the bus a few stops early.

-- Avoid caffeine drinks 4 to 6 hours before bedtime.
+- Avoid caffeine drinks at least 6 hours before bedtime.